 Phone: (716) 645-0827

-In addition to her three books, Kari Winter has published dozens of scholarly articles, book chapters, encyclopedia essays, and book reviews.
-She has presented conference papers and invited lectures at more than eighty venues on four continents (Africa, Europe, North America, and South America).
-Committed to broad scholarly citizenship, she has reviewed book manuscripts and essays for 26 academic presses and journals and for many years has reviewed fellowship and grant applications for the National Endowment for the Humanities, the American Council of Learned Societies, and the Ford Foundation.
-She has received awards for research, teaching and service, and her research has been supported by grants from three universities, the National Endowment for the Humanities, and the Zhejiang Provincial Government, China.
+In addition to her books, Winter has published dozens of scholarly articles, book chapters, encyclopedia essays, and book reviews.
+She has presented keynote addresses, conference papers, and guest lectures at more than eighty venues on four continents.
+Committed to broad scholarly citizenship, she has reviewed books, book manuscripts, and article manuscripts for 40 academic presses and journals as well as fellowship and grant applications for the National Endowment for the Humanities, American Council of Learned Societies, Ford Foundation and various departments and universities.
+The recipient of awards for research, teaching and service, her research has been supported by multiple grants from three universities as well as the National Endowment for the Humanities, the New England Regional Fellowship Consortium, the Just Buffalo Civil Writes Project, and the Zhejiang Provincial Government, China.

-In her current position as interim Executive Director of UB's Humanities Institute and in a variety of previous roles, including six years as the Director of UB's Gender Institute, Kari Winter has organized or co-organized a dozen local, national, and international conferences and more than two hundred scholarly workshops, film screenings, festivals, and other events, including two powwows in Vermont at the turn of this century.
-She has created and raised funds for many undergraduate, graduate student, and faculty scholarships, fellowships, and awards.
+In the past decade Winter has organized or co-organized a dozen local, national, and international conferences and more than two hundred scholarly workshops, film screenings, festivals, and other events.
+She has created and raised funds for multiple undergraduate, graduate student, and faculty scholarships, fellowships, and awards to foster research, curriculum development, mentoring and social justice.